 2. Using a Title Company

 Home sales in California legally require the involvement of a title company.
-After searching for the home’s title history, the title company produces a Preliminary Title Report (PTR).
+After searching for the home’s title history, title companies produce a Preliminary Title Report (PTR).
 The buyer and seller then reach an agreement on who pays for the title insurance that follows.

 3. Presentation of Important Documents